nggit/tremolo/README.md

 You will find that Tremolo is reasonably fast.

-But whatever it is, the bottleneck is often on the application side.
+However, it should be noted that bottlenecks often occur on the application side.
+Which means that in real-world usage, throughput reflects more on the application than the server.

 ## Misc
 Tremolo utilizes `SO_REUSEPORT` (Linux 3.9+) to load balance worker processes.